tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

     }
 }
 ```

+We are done.
+All this with only four new functions.
+Extending our little library for new layers now only takes one function each.

 Another point where *Klay* shines is procedurally generating network layer declarations.
 A common example would be to add several dense layers with an increasing number of units to our network with a loop.